World Clock

 Europe: Most of continental Europe uses Central European Time (CET, UTC+1 in winter / CEST, UTC+2 in summer).
 The UK and Ireland use GMT in winter and BST/IST in summer (UTC+1).
 Eastern Europe (Romania, Bulgaria, Estonia) runs on EET (UTC+2 / UTC+3 in summer).
 Russia does not observe DST — Moscow is fixed at UTC+3.

-Pacific: Australia spans three main zones: Perth (AWST, UTC+8), Adelaide (ACST, UTC+9:30), and Sydney/Melbourne (AEST, UTC+10).
-New Zealand at UTC+12 is 17 hours ahead of New York in winter, making same-day video calls challenging — calls scheduled for "Tuesday evening" in New York may fall on "Wednesday morning" in Auckland.
+Pacific: Australia spans three main zones: Perth (AWST, UTC+8), Adelaide (ACST, UTC+9:30 — a half-hour offset), and Sydney/Melbourne (AEST, UTC+10).
+New Zealand at UTC+12 is 17 hours ahead of New York in winter.
+Adelaide's 30-minute offset makes it one of the more unusual timezones globally and is included on this clock to highlight how timezone offsets are not always whole hours.

 Business Hours Overlap